GerkinDev/vuejs-datatable/README.md

 # Vue.js Datatable Component

-Allows for quick and easy setup of filterable and paginated tables.
+Allows for quick and easy setup of filterable, sortable, and paginated tables.

 ## Installation